ministryofjustice/moj-frontend/docs/style-guide.md

 ### forfeiture of privileges

 Always use ‘loss of privileges’ when referring to the outcome of an adjudication hearing.

+### FTR48

+FTR48 is the policy that states people with sentences of up to 48 months will get a 28-day recall, provided they meet certain eligibility criteria.
+The sentence length can be from one sentence or consecutive sentences.
+The policy is an interim measure and will be replaced with new legislation in 2026.

+The initialism FTR, which stands for fixed term recall, is generally well understood in HMPPS and widely used in systems like NOMIS.
+Use FTR48 when referring to the specific policy.

 {% endaccordionSection %}
 {% accordionSection "G" %}